-- M6.
-Restrict our attention to boundaries where pupils rarely cross.
-Our data uniquely allows us to observe when pupils cross an admission district boundary to attend their school.
-Thus, we can check that our results are not compromised by the 'fuzziness' of the school quality discontinuity, or by the lack of it, caused by excessive pupil movements across boundaries.
-This allays the concerns highlighted in point (c) in Section 2.2. - M7.
+- M8.
 Apply falsification tests using 'fake' attendance boundaries.
 We re-estimate our models using differences between transactions in the same attendance district and using differences between property transactions along imaginary attendance boundaries, created by translation of the geographical coordinates.
 While the first method was applied in Black (1999), the use of completely artificially translated boundaries is novel and provides a powerful and stringent falsification test.
 A finding of a positive association between school quality and housing prices in this setting would falsify the claim that price effects are causally linked to cross-boundary school quality discontinuities.
-This exercise thus helps to allay some of the concerns raised in point (a) in Section 2.2, and helps to verify the validity of assumption A1.

-M8.
-Compare the methodology for cases in which home location is and is not a school admission criterion.
+This exercise further helps to allay the concerns raised in point (a) in Section 2.2, and to verify the validity of assumption A1. - M9.
+Compare methodology and results for cases in which home location is and is not a school admission criterion.
 Our institutional context provides us with two types of schools.
-For 'non-autonomous' institutions, places are allocated by the admissions authority predominantly according to how close a pupil lives to the school, and attendance district boundaries are binding.5 There are therefore strong reasons to buy a home close to a school of choice, and on the 'right' side of the boundary.
-On the other hand, 'autonomous' schools - mainly religious - operate pupil admissions policy autonomously of local authority control and families need not buy their home close to the school to gain admission.
-In fact, for religious schools, regular attendance at designated churches and other expressions of religious commitment are foremost.
-Although parents might still want to reside close for convenience and to minimise travel costs, they do not need to do so to secure admission to their children.
-Thus, local house prices will not respond to the quality of 'autonomous' schools since these can be accessed irrespective of residence.
-These institutional features provide us with an opportunity to run a particularly demanding 'falsification' test.
-By comparing the response of house prices to both types of schools, we can ascertain whether any links between school quality and house prices are genuinely attributable to the demand for those school characteristics across boundaries, or else spurious.
-This provides an additional tool to check the issues raised in points (a) and (b) in Section 2.2.
+For non-autonomous institutions, places are typically allocated according to how close a pupil lives to the school, and attendance district boundaries are binding.
+There are therefore compelling reasons to buy a home close to a school of choice, and on the 'right' side of the boundary.
+On the other hand, autonomous schools (mainly religious) operate pupil admissions policies that do not compel families to buy their home close to the school (e.g. based on church attendance and denomination).
+Although parents might still buy a house close to the school of choice so as to minimise travel costs, they do not need to do so to secure admission to their children.
+Thus, we expect local house prices to respond to the quality of non-autonomous schools, but not to the quality of autonomous schools.
+This institutional feature provides us with a particularly demanding falsification test based on the comparison of the price response to the quality of both types of schools as an additional check on the issues raised in points (a) and (b) in Section 2.2.